IDScanNet/dive-angular-sample-app/README.md

 # Project Setup

-You should run `npm run copyNetworks`.
-This command copies the neural network to the assets folder

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.